moneyeva/moneyeva-docs/docs/calculation-breakdown/calculations.md

 ### **Cash Value**
 - **Description**: A numerical calculation representing the ultimate result of the scenario at each whole-year point.
 All preceding variable symbols, including those from calculations and cash flows, are available for use in defining this final value.
-- **Use Case**: Defines key metrics such as total net worth, cumulative savings, or other summary value for the scenario.

 - **Output**: Produces the **final numerical result**, evaluated at each whole-year interval.

 ---

-These calculation types, combined with user inputs and Year 0 decisions/expectations, give you the flexibility to craft detailed, dynamic scenarios that evolve over time.
+These calculation types, combined with inputs and Year 0 decisions/expectations, give you the flexibility to craft detailed, dynamic scenarios that evolve over time.
 By leveraging intermediate calculations and final cash values, you can model a wide range of financial situations with accuracy and insight.